chasingmaxwell/lambda-patterns/DOCUMENTATION.md

 **Parameters**

--   `processor` **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** A function responsible for processing the handler event.
+-   `processor` **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** A function responsible for processing the primary task of the lambda.
+It receives the handler instance as an argument.
 -   `options` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** An object containing options which modify the behavior of the handler. (optional, default `{}`)
-    -   `options.enableProfiling` **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Specify whether profiling data should be collected for the handler invocation.
+    -   `options.shouldProfile` **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** Provide a function which specifies whether profiling data should be collected for the handler invocation.
+Defaults to Handler.never which always returns false.
 WARNING: Enabling profiling will impact performance.
-You should usually not enable this feature on production. (optional, default `false`)
+You should usually not enable this feature on production. (optional, default `Handler.never`)
     -   `options.waitForEventLoop` **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Specify whether the lambda process should be frozen immediately upon callback invocation.
 WARNING: Changing this option can result in unexpected behavior and bugs that are difficult to track down.
 Only set this to false if you are